Search Articles

 Easy to Create

 Testamentary trusts may be the easiest estate planning tool to create aside from a last will and testament.
-They can be included in your will at the time you draft it or can be an easy addition to the document at a later date.
+You can include it as part of your will-drafting process.
+Or, you can easily add it to your estate plan at a later date with the help of your attorney.

-Connect with a qualified estate planning attorney in your area for more information.
+Consult with a qualified estate planning attorney in your area for more information.
+They will have the expertise needed to help you navigate the complexities of different options for trusts.
 Learn more about other common types of trusts.

 Medicaid 101